shadowstrafe/how2/README.md

 #### launch

-If true, an express server is automatically launched if not running on selection of howto.
+If true, an express server is automatically launched if not running on selection of howto that serves the content.

 #### port

 The port number to be used to serve content.
 If not found defaults to 5500.

+### Build

+#### manifestdir

+Location of the manifest file.

+#### buildhtml

+If true, HTML files are built along with the manifest file to the output path.

+#### outputpath

+The location of the HTML files when buildhtml is set to true.
+As this directory is cleaned on build, be careful not to provide a path that may damage the system.

 ## Content structure